What is a One-Stop Rapid Diagnosis Breast Clinic?

 It is mostly unnecessary to test cyst fluid, unless the cyst contains a solid component or bloody fluid.

-Results from all imaging tests occur on the same day as part of RAPID re-assurance.
+Results from the mammogram and ultrasound tests occur on the same day as part of RAPID diagnosis.
 If there is any concern regarding the breast tests, I will need to see you with all the results to be able to recommend a personalised treatment/management plan in a follow up consultation within a few days.

 The whole process for the One-Stop Rapid diagnosis clinic normally takes about an hour to two hours, depending on the tests.